 Each student room has beds, desks, chairs, dressers, closets, and curtains.
 Students provide their own linens, alarm clocks, radios, decorations, rugs (9x12), utensils and other items that will provide individuality (posters, pictures, etc.).

-In the fall of 2001, Rivier opened a 121-bed suite-style residence area designed for both undergraduate and graduate students.
+Brassard Hall is a 121-bed suite-style residence area designed for both undergraduate and graduate students.
 Residents of the building will share an 11-person fully furnished suite with a living and dining area and two full bathrooms; each suite has 5 bedrooms: 4 doubles and 1 triple.
 A private entrance separates the suites from the building's common study and lounge areas.

 Students may use the following items in their rooms:

 - Small refrigerators, radios, hair dryers, televisions, VCRs, video games, desk lamps, computers, telephones.
 Other appliances are not allowed in student rooms, but may be used in the floor kitchens.

 The following appliances are not allowed in student rooms, but may be used in the floor kitchens:

 - Microwaves, toasters, irons/ironing boards (provided in kitchens), coffee makers, blenders, sandwich makers: any item with an open heating element.
 Each kitchen also has a full size refrigerator, oven and stove.

 Due to the potential damage to window and screens and the undetermined amount of electricity needed, air conditioners are not allowed in student rooms

 Due to fire safety concerns, any item that uses burning flame or has a smoldering effect may not be used on campus.
 These items include:

 - torchiere or halogen lamps, etc.